 - Motors and controls for pool covers

-- Outlet receptacles for pool pump motors at all distances from pool
+- Outlet receptacles for pool pump motors at all distances from the pool

 - Light fixtures less than 10 feet from a pool or spa edge, unless the fixture is more than 5 feet above the water level

 A maintenance disconnect is required for shutting off power to pool or spa pumps, filters, and other utilization equipment.
 The disconnect must be installed within sight of the pool or spa but can be no closer than 5 feet from the pool or spa so that you cannot turn the power on or off while leaning out of the water to turn power on or off.
 Public spas must have an emergency disconnect that is visible and at least 5 feet from the spa, but this rule does not apply to single-family dwellings.